Compare Magento Hosting

 - Flat rate and free shipping

-- Shipping rates calculated by weight, volume, and number of items
+- Shipping rates are calculated by weight, volume, and number of items

 - Order tracking